Skip to main content

 Biodex Medical Systems (Mirion Technologies acquired Biodex)Shirley41Layoff

-The largest notice was filed by Concordia College (4th Wave) at its Bronxville facility, reporting 97 affected workers.
+The biggest impact was at Concordia College (4th Wave) at its Bronxville facility, reporting 97 affected workers.
 Noamex, Inc. (Clothing Operation and Logistics Operation) followed with 90 workers.

 Trend & Outlook